Róisín Dubh (song)

 "Róisín Dubh" translates to "Black/Dark Rose" - referring to Róisín's dark hair colour.

 "Róisín Dubh" (/ga/; "Dark Rosaleen" or "Little Dark Rose") is one of Ireland's most famous political songs.
 It is based on an older love-lyric which referred to the poet's beloved rather than, as here, being a metaphor for Ireland.
 The intimate tone of the original carries over into the political song.
-It is often attributed to Antoine Ó Raifteiri, but almost certainly predates him.
+It is often attributed to Antoine Ó Raifteirí, but almost certainly predates him.

 Background

 The song is named after Róisín Dubh Ní Néill (Rose O'Neill), one of the daughters of Hugh O'Neill, Earl of Tyrone, who was betrothed (and later married) to Red Hugh O'Donnell in 1587, when they were both teenagers.
 O'Donnell divorced Róisín in 1595.
 According to G. F. Dalton, Róisín's "misfortunes and her high birth attracted the attention of ballad-makers, who saw her as a type of Ireland."

 The song is reputed to have originated during the Nine Years' War in O'Donnell's camps.
 Another source attributes it to a Tyrconnellian poet under the reign of Red Hugh.
 According to music scholar Donal O'Sullivan, there is no evidence it was composed that early.

 Although Róisín Dubh is superficially a love song, it has been described as a patriotic poem that hides its nationalism via allegory.
 In a time when nationalistic expression was outlawed in Ireland, the poem was a way to covertly express nationalistic beliefs.

 The most popular iteration of Róisín Dubh was adapted by James Clarence Mangan from a fragmentation of an existing love song to Róisín.
 It is traditionally sung in the Irish language, with only a few recordings of the English existing.
 It has been translated from the Irish language by Mangan and Patrick Pearse.
 The following translation is by Thomas Kinsella (The New Oxford Book of Irish Verse, 1986).